-Admission to our graduate programs is awarded on a competitive basis.
+Admission to our graduate program is awarded on a competitive basis.
 We only admit students to doctoral study, although students may earn a Master of Arts degree en route to a Ph.D.
-You must have an adequate background in music theory and musicianship, as well as a solid liberal arts background including knowledge of at least one foreign language (two are required for completion of the Ph.D.).
+You must have an adequate background in music theory and musicianship, as well as a solid liberal arts background including knowledge of at least one foreign language (two are required for completion of the Ph.D. in Musicology).

 How to Apply